dnieal/rise-battery-research/README.md

 ## License

-Please visit our liscence file for more information.
+Please visit our license file for more information.

 ## Acknowledgements